WurstCommander/Win10AppRemove/README.md

 - In the current version of the script, I keep the weather app because I like it.
 I would suggest removing Money, News, Sports and Weather apps together and reinstall the weather app again if you want to use it.

 - Tip: Open all your apps with explorer command "shell:appsfolder"

-- To reinstall all apps execute this command: Get-AppxPackage -AllUsers| Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}
+- To reinstall all apps execute this command: "Get-AppxPackage -AllUsers| Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}"
   This will restore the default state of all Windows 10 apps.

 - Get all app packagesnames use the follwing command:  "Get-AppxPackage -AllUsers | Select Name, PackageFullNameshell:appsfolder"

 ## Changelog 1.31